 Professional Specialization Certificate (PSC) in Special Education

-- Work with a multidisciplinary faculty that specializes in child development, assessment of learning needs, inclusive education, and instructional approaches such as Universal Design for Learning and Differentiated Instruction.
+- Work with multidisciplinary faculty who specialize in child development, assessment of learning needs, inclusive education, and instructional approaches such as Universal Design for Learning and Differentiated Instruction.

 - Learn to complete special education assessments and evaluations that meet the competency requirements for Level B assessment outlined by the Ministry of Education.

 Completion of both the Professional Specialization Certificate and Diploma in Special Education from University of Victoria meets TQS requirements for level upgrades.
 If the applicant is in TQS category four and holds an acceptable degree, completion of the Certificate and Diploma will qualify for category five.
 If the applicant holds category five, completion of the Certificate and Diploma it will qualify for the five plus category.

 The Professional Specialization Certificate in Special Education 7.5 unit program is designed for working professionals and is scheduled to be completed part-time over 16 months.